Version: Unity 6 (6000.0)

 Stop event propagation

 When handling an event inside a callback or a virtual method override, you can stop further event propagation by calling one of the StopPropagation methods on the event.
-For example, a parent panel could stop propagation during the trickle-down phase to prevent its children from receiving events.
+For example, a parent panel might stop propagation during the trickle-down phase to prevent its children from receiving events.

 You can’t prevent the execution of the EventBase.PreDispatch() and EventBase.PostDispatch() methods inside the event class itself.